si-cim/prototorch/README.md

-This is a Python toolbox brewed at the Mittweida University of Applied Sciences in Germany for bleeding-edge research in Learning Vector Quantization (LVQ) methods.
-Although, there are other (perhaps more extensive) LVQ toolboxes available out there, the focus of ProtoPy is ease-of-use, extensibility and speed.
+This is a Python toolbox brewed at the Mittweida University of Applied Sciences in Germany for bleeding-edge research in Learning Vector Quantization (LVQ) and potentially other prototype-based methods.
+Although, there are other (perhaps more extensive) LVQ toolboxes available out there, the focus of ProtoTorch is ease-of-use, extensibility and speed.

-Many popular prototype-based Machine Learning (ML) algorithms like K-Nearest Neighbors (KNN), Generalized Learning Vector Quantization (GLVQ) and Generalized Matrix Learning Vector Quantization (GMLVQ) including the recent Learning Vector Quantization Multi-Layer Network (LVQMLN) are implemented using the "nn" API provided by PyTorch.
+Many popular prototype-based Machine Learning (ML) algorithms like K-Nearest Neighbors (KNN), Generalized Learning Vector Quantization (GLVQ) and Generalized Matrix Learning Vector Quantization (GMLVQ) are implemented using the "nn" API provided by PyTorch.

 ## Installation